In this section

 The magistrate (or judge) is in charge of the Childrens Court.
 They get the final say and make the decisions about what’s going to happen to you.
 The magistrate will make a decision after looking at all the information and letting everyone have their say, including you (if you want to).

-The separate representative is a lawyer that the court might appoint for you.
-They are independent from everyone else in the court – they don’t work for Child Safety or for your parents.
+The separate representative is a lawyer the court might appoint for you.
+They are independent from everyone else in the court – they don’t work for Child Safety or the DCPL or for your parents.
 Part of their job is to find out your views and wishes (if you want to have a say) and to make sure the court knows what they are.
 The separate representative must also tell the court what they think is best for you.
 Sometimes, what you want and what is best for you might not be the same thing.

 The direct representative is another kind of lawyer who works with children and young people.
 A direct representative can help you get information and can explain what the law means for your situation.
 They tell the court what you would like to happen and they will stand up for your point of view.
-To be your lawyer, a direct representative will first need to be sure that you can understand the court process and the decision you want to have a say in.
+To be your lawyer, a direct representative will first need to be sure you can understand the court process and the decision you want to have a say in.
 You can ask your CSO, the court or your separate representative to help you contact a direct representative, or you can contact Legal Aid Queensland on 1300 65 11 88 for help with this.